panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 The function declared using a fat arrow has the following properties:

-*  The arrow function does not create its execution context, but takes it lexically (contrary to function expression or function declaration, which create  own `this` depending on invocation)
+*  The arrow function does not create its execution context but takes it lexically (contrary to function expression or function declaration, which creates its own `this` depending on invocation)
 * The arrow function is anonymous.
 However, the engine can infer its name from the variable holding the function
 * `arguments` object is not available in the arrow function (contrary to other declaration types that provide `arguments` object).
 You are free to use rest parameters `(...params)`, though.

 ### 4.1 Context transparency

-`this` keyword is a confusing aspect of JavaScript (check [this article](/gentle-explanation-of-this-in-javascript/) for a detailed explanation on `this`).
+`this` keyword is a confusing aspect of JavaScript (check [this article](/gentle-explanation-of-this-in-javascript/) for a detailed explanation of `this`).

-Because functions create own execution context, often it is difficult to detect `this` value.
+Because functions create their execution context, often it is difficult to detect `this` value.

 ECMAScript 2015 improves `this` usage by introducing the arrow function, which takes the context lexically (or simply uses `this` from the immediate outer scope).
 This is nice because you don't have to use `myFunc.bind(this)` or store the context `const self = this` when a function needs the enclosing context.